The hard truth is that if you want to take your organisation into the future with innovations you’ve got to have a learning organisation:

 4. Do you embed feedback into your business processes and then enable growth in an easy way?

 We’re in the learning economy now.
 That means that globalisation, de-regulation and information technology has created an environment with more intense competition, rapid transformation and change.
 A VUCA world.
 To compete in such an economy, the ability to identify the competencies you need, and attain them (whether by yourself or by adding others to your team) is crucial to the performance of organiSations.
 Make continuous feedback and dialogue a habit, instead of an incident.
 Structure casual collision to happen.

 5. Do you have a way to enable the sharing of knowledge and insights to improve collaboration?

 Our first step, together with you, can be to evaluate your feedback culture in your organisation by engaging your employees in a series of pulse dialogues.
-Collect their feedback and thoughts, and make them rethink again, about matters such as “What’s the main obstacle in the organisation we could take away together, to open up to feedback and why do you think so?” or “What’s your best example of compliments in our organisation that made a difference for your motivation?”, etc, etc. This will clarify how, when and in what context to introduce feedback and recognition, and to identify what work needs to be done.
+Collect their feedback and thoughts, and make them rethink again, about matters like “What’s the main obstacle in the organisation we could take away together, to open up to feedback and why do you think so?” or “What’s your best example of compliments in our organization that made a difference for your motivation?”, etc, etc. This will clarify how, when and in what context to introduce feedback and recognition can be introduced, and to identify the work that needs to be done.
 Feedback is worth a lot, yet very complex, no matter what others say.
 Together, we will work out the steps to introduce a sublime feedback culture.

 Maurik Dippel, co-founder of CircleLytics.